-- Feedback and marking policy will be agreed with teachers during the INSET to verbal feedback and children marking own work when appropriate to reduce teachers touching children's work and books. - Movement outside of classrooms will be kept to a minimum and always managed and supervised by staff.
+- Feedback and marking policy will be agreed with teachers during the INSET to verbal feedback and children marking own work when appropriate to reduce teachers touching children's work and books. - For any monitoring of books gloves will be worn or hands washed immediately before and after collecting and using books. - For any external monitoring of lessons, all visitors will sign and adhere the visitor risk assessment and wear a face covering whilst in school. - All staff will wear face coverings when in common areas of school such as the staff room, offices and corridors to reduce risk of staff to staff transmission. - Movement outside of classrooms will be kept to a minimum and always managed and supervised by staff.
 Only one class will move outside of their classroom at a time - for example when going to lunch or to break.
 There will be limits on number of children going to the bathroom at once.